rihaanshsaraswat05/CYCLOIDAL-GEARBOX-/README.md

 ## 📖 Overview

-This repository contains the complete mechanical design package for **[Device Name]**, developed by **[Team / Org Name]**.
+This repository contains the complete mechanical design package for **[CGB]**, developed by **[RIHAANSH SARASWAT MECH LEAD]**.
 It includes native CAD source files, manufacturing-ready drawings, 3D-printable/exportable mesh files, and full assembly documentation.

-**Use case:** [1–2 sentences on what this device does and where it's used — e.g. "This gearbox reduces motor output speed by 30:1 to drive the rover's wheel hubs, providing high torque density in a compact housing suitable for the rocker-bogie suspension."]
+**Use case:THIS GEAR BOX IS A PROTOTYPE VERSION OF THE MARKET LEVEL CYCLOIDAL GEARBOX WITH 3D PRINTED CARBON FIBER INDUCED FILAMENT IT PROVIDES AN IDEAL 30:1 GEAR REDUCTION USING 2 PHASE CYCLOIDAL DISCS IWTH 31 RING PINS AND 6 DOWEL PINS THIS VERSION USES A NON BACKDRIVABLE WORM GEARED MOTOR AND A FLEXIBLE JAY COUPLING IN ORDER TO TEST AND MALFUCTION FOR ANY USE** [1–2 sentences on what this device does and where it's used — e.g. "This gearbox reduces motor output speed by 30:1 to drive the rover's wheel hubs, providing high torque density in a compact housing suitable for the rocker-bogie suspension."]

 ### 📁 Repository Structure